BryanAlbert/ReactLife/README.md

 * Update `"url": "http://localhost:5173"`, `"webRoot": "${workspaceFolder}/src"`
 * in the Terminal, `npm run dev` to start the server the F5 to debug

+### Copilot settings
+I can't have Copilot writing all the code for me, I need to figure it out myself, so... click the monkey in the status bar and turn off "Code Completions (TypeScript JSX)."
+Note that it also looks like I've already burned through 75% of my Code completions...

 ## Rules
 Taken from the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) wikipedia page.